wilsonliaows/docs/on-prem.md

 - Mac OS X

+Minimum hardware requirements for the system running the on-prem agent are:

+- 8GB of RAM
+- 250 MB of disk space
+- 800 Mhz 64-bit CPU (Intel/AMD).

 Please make sure that TCP port 3000 is available for binding.

 # Setting up on-prem access